zidike/my-favorite-tea-svg/README.md

 # My favorite tea

-My entri to the 2016 10K Apart event.
+My entry to the 2016 10K Apart event.

 A single page (single file) website created with SVG.